microtrain/bootcamp/08-FrontEndToolkits/01-Toolkits.md

 ## [HTML Boilerplate](https://html5boilerplate.com/)

-I would describe HTML5 Boilerplate as a collection of good practices, especially for those using Apache and it comes with a nice .htacces file that explains each setting in great detail.
+I would describe HTML5 Boilerplate as a collection of good practices, especially for those using Apache and it comes with a nice .htaccess file that explains each setting in great detail.

 ## [Material Design Light](https://getmdl.io/)
 Material Design is Google's take on UI.